masterminds-kenya/social_network/DEVELOPEMENT_NOTES.md

     options.add_argument("--remote-debugging-port=9222")
 ```

 It is possible to have some experimental options, which take a key, value pair input in the form of `options.add_experimental_option(key, value)`.
+It seems the `service_args` is a list of args sent to the chromedriver, while the other add_argument values are passed to the actual Chrome browser that is opened.
 The many other sources and solutions include a wide variety of other options that are less commonly present between them.
 Here are a few examples that *might* be of value to us:

 ``` Python
     options.add_argument('blink-settings=imagesEnabled=false')